Increase Your Sales Team's Effectiveness With Leadcamp.Discover Now: Free Tips & Tricks

 Reading time: 4 minutes

 Lead scoring is assigning a numeric value to each lead based on criteria that determine how likely that lead is to become a customer.
 This helps sales teams prioritize their leads and prospects, as they can focus their efforts on those with the highest conversion potential.
-To properly score leads, it's important to understand what criteria to use and how to use them in a way that's effective for your business.
-Let's take a look at what you need to know about lead-scoring platforms and their criteria.
+To score leads properly, it's important to understand what criteria to use and how to use them in a way that's effective for your business.
+Let's look at what you need to know about lead-scoring platforms and their criteria.

 Lead scoring defines a buyer's readiness to buy a product or service by automatically receiving a numerical value indicating their interest.
 This is based on different criteria and data points.
 Most sales platforms that offer this will give you a way to add weights yourself to certain behavior, so you can quickly evaluate which leads are more valuable than others.
 The more established platforms leverage artificial intelligence and do the heavy lifting for you.